anoshenko/rui/README.md

 The "tab-size" int property (TabSize constant) specifies the size of the tab character (U+0009) in spaces.
 The value of the "tab-size" property must be greater than 0.
 The default value is 8

+#### "text-wrap" property

+The "text-wrap" int property (TextWrap constant) controls how text inside a View is wrapped.
+Valid values ​​are:

+0 (TextWrapOn constant, "wrap" name) - text is wrapped across lines at appropriate characters (for example spaces, in languages like English that use space separators) to minimize overflow.
+This is the default value.

+1 (TextWrapOff constant, "nowrap" name) - text does not wrap across lines.
+It will overflow its containing element rather than breaking onto a new line.

+2 (TextWrapBalance constant, "balance" name) - text is wrapped in a way that best balances the number of characters on each line, enhancing layout quality and legibility.
+Because counting characters and balancing them across multiple lines is computationally expensive, this value is only supported for blocks of text spanning a limited number of lines (six or less for Chromium and ten or less for Firefox).

+You can get the value of this property using the function

+	func GetTextWrap(view View, subviewID ...string) int

 #### "word-break" property

 The "word-break" int property (WordBreak constant) determines where the newline will be set if the text exceeds the block boundaries.